Christian Democratic Union of Germany: Organisation

+Structure

 Party congress

 The party congress is the highest organ of the CDU.
 It meets at least every two years, determines the basic lines of CDU policy, approves the party program and decides on the statutes of the CDU.

 The CDU party congress consists of the delegates of the CDU regional associations, the foreign associations and the honorary chairmen.
 The state associations send exactly 1,000 delegates who have to be elected by the state or district conventions.
 The number of delegates that a regional association can send depends on the number of members of the association six months before the party congress and the result of the last federal election in the respective federal state.
 The foreign associations recognized by the federal executive committee each send a delegate to the party congress, regardless of their number of members.

 Federal committee

 The federal committee is the second highest body and deals with all political and organizational matters that are not expressly reserved for the federal party congress.
 For this reason it is often called a small party congress.